 And there are a lot of clues to the genre – sounds like something supernatural’s going on, but there’s also a sense that it’s psychological – because the kids are troubled and this presence may or may not be real.
 There's a sense of danger, possibly on several levels.

-A very rational, very male Boston homicide detective and a very intuitive, very female practicing witch from Salem reluctantly team in a race to catch a Satanic killer that she believes is trying to summon a real demon.
+An ambitious Boston homicide detective and an enigmatic practicing witch from Salem reluctantly team in a race to catch a Satanic killer that the witch believes is trying to summon a real demon.

 Who’s the story about?
-A homicide detective and a modern witch, and their professions and the descriptives “rational” and “intuitive” characterize them in a couple of words – and set up an obvious contrast and potential for an “opposites attract” story.
+A homicide detective and a modern witch.
+The descriptives “ambitious” and “enigmatic” characterize them in a couple of words – and their professions set up an obvious contrast and potential for an “opposites attract” story.

 What’s the setting?
 Boston and Salem – again, opposites.